Climate Change, Air Quality, and Public Health

 Stay informed

 You can keep track of air quality threats thanks to a handy tool from Health Canada.
 The Air Quality Health Index provides a straightforward air quality risk rating for your community.
 The rating is on a scale of 1 to 10: the higher the number, the greater the risk.
 It also provides information about precautionary measures to help keep yourself safe.
-Paying attention air quality helps us plan our activities to ensure the safety of ourselves and our loved ones.
+Paying attention to air quality helps us plan our activities to ensure the safety of ourselves and our loved ones.
 [13]

 Reduce exposure